marcinjedrych/Thesis-SD/README.md

    - Application of missing data handling strategies: CCA, MI, and Indicator (`strategies.py`)
    - Training of CTGAN models to generate synthetic datasets (`ctgan_syn.py`)
    - Training of logistic regression models for baseline, original missing, and synthetic missing data (`model.py`)
-   - Evaluation of model performance and visualisation
+   - Evaluation of model performance and visualization

 **2. Use case.py**
    - Applies the full pipeline on a real-world use case.